Here is all the help you need to navigate the often muddy waters of learning to blend masculine and feminine decorating styles in your home.

 AVOID OVERTLY GENDER SPECIFIC ITEMS

 Your room’s decor shouldn’t be a one sided story.
-The key to decorating rooms that incorporate both of your personalities, is to add touches of both of you.
+The key to decorating spaces that incorporate both of your personalities, is to add touches of both of you.
 There are several overtly masculine and feminine choices you should avoid:

 - Obvious gender specific patterns, such as florals.
 You can still have “floral” arrangements in your room by using only greenery and leaving out the flowers.